anti79/tweetcop/README.md

                         The Twitter handle of the account you want to search.
   -n NUMBER, --number NUMBER
                         Number of tweets to scan.
-  --csv               Save data to a .csv file
-  --nort               Exclude retweets from scanning`
+  --nort               Exclude retweets from the scan
 ```